shivammathur/setup-php/.github/PULL_REQUEST_TEMPLATE.md

 ---
+name: |
+  🐞 Failing Test
-name: 🐞 Bug Fix
+  🐞 Bug Fix
+  ⚙ Improvement
+  🎉 New Feature
-about: You have a fix for a bug?
+about: You found a bug, have a failing test, want to improve something or add a new feature
-labels: bug
+labels: bug or enhancement
 ---

 ## A Pull Request should be associated with an Issue.